PhoenixARC/LCE_Format_Documentation/Formats/PCK.md

 | [File Entries](./PCK.md#entries) | variable | an index of all files within the PCK, contains size, type, and filename
 | [File Contents](./PCK.md#contents) | variable | all files within the PCK, includes file tags

+It is worth noting that aside from the main lineup(PS3, WiiU, and Xbox360) all other consoles are Endian Swapped.

 ## lookupTable

 | Name | Size (per element) | Description |